MicrosoftDocs/microsoft-365-community/Community/glossary.md

 A library is a type of list where documents or other files are added as items, but no further file attachments can be added.

 ## M

+### Metadata

+Generically, metadata means information about something else.
+In SharePoint metadata is additional information applied to documents, pages, or list items.
+We use metadata all the time in our lives, but rarely think of it as metadata.
+For example, the information we write on a file we put into a filing cabinet or the way we organize spices in the kitchen is driven by metadata.

 ### Managed Metadata